- To build national pride

 Law: A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheer, thrifty, brave, clean, and reverent.

-The Boy Scouts of American provide the nations foremost youth program of character development and values-based leadership training.
+The Boy Scouts of America provide the nation’s foremost youth program of character development and values-based leadership training.

 For additional information, please see the Orange County Boy Scout webpage at Home – Orange County Council (ocbsa.org)